koumoul-dev/vuetify-jsonschema-form/docker/README.md

   - `./run_command.sh "<command>"`

 # Stop the server
-- Press `CTRL+C` in terminal where server was started or:
+- Press `CTRL+C` in terminal where server was started or in another terminal:
   - `cd docker`
   - `./stop.sh`